 Frontline spot-on will help control fleas but has no action against worms.

-We recommend the MONTHLY application of Advocate Spot on to control fleas in dogs.
+We recommend the MONTHLY application of Advocate Spot on to control fleas in dogs or

 Check list for ongoing preventative care in Puppies & Dogs

 2. Monthly application of Advocate Spot-on to control Fleas, Mange & Lungworm